vluzrmos/lumen-slackin/readme.md

 if you want to modify it, just starts it by passing <code>--port=NUMBER</code> or just make a VirtualHost on your server (Apache or Nginx) with DocumentRoot on
 <code>/path/to/that/project/public/</code> path.

+## Multi-Language Support

+By default the system will try to detect if the browser language is available on <code>resources/lang</code>, if available will setup.
+Available languages:

+* en
+* pt-br

+## Mobile Devices

+That project uses [Twitter Bootstrap 3](http://getbootstrap.com), and it is compatible on small devices.

 ## License